lidh04/circle-chain-desktop/README.md

 Circlecoin assets are mined by miners about in 600 seconds, and the success mined miner will be given 100,000 li coins, 1 ownership and 1 identity assets.

 Circlecoin is designed to be the runing rule base of the virtual world.
 Please join us the make the virtual world real.

+### circle-chain-desktop

+This is the circlechain desktop application which is designed to running on the desktop.
+It supports MacOS and Windows binary distributions.
+For
+Linux users please make the distribution from the source.

+#### snapshots

+- login

+- register

+- home

+- wallet info

+- create wallet

+- mine block

+- import wallet

+- transaction

+- payment

 ## Install